google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Here's What to Do:

 First, cut or tear the coloured large heart shape to make a bodice for your lady.
 I chose to tear mine and roll/distress the neckline a bit more.
-I then shaped both pieces a little with my flower shaping tool and thumb in the palm of my hand.
+The lady I was making likes grunge!

-I adhered the hat together then glued it to the head.
 After that I cut out a small heart and sliced the pointy end off to make her sunglasses, and added them:

 And there she is, my Hearty Lady in sunglasses!
 She would make a lovely card topper or accent for a layout, don't you think?